cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 When performing policy lookup, check 'authentication required' bit.
 If this bit is set and there is no corresponding entry in the BPF auth table, drop the traffic and emit an 'authentication required' event to the local control plane.
 Ensure both egress and ingress implement this logic.
+For source and destination on the same node, the node will connect to itself and perform a handshake.

 #### Proxy
 For an initial target, do not support Envoy participating in the service mesh, although the amount of work can be checked once we've done other things.